Corfe Castle (village): Cultural references

-Keith Roberts, an English science fiction writer who lived nearby, set his novel Pavane partly around the castle and similar events in an alternate history.
+Keith Roberts, an English science fiction writer who lived nearby, set his alternative history novel Pavane partly around the castle.

 The children's author Enid Blyton spent time in the area, and some of her adventure stories like The Famous Five (Kirrin Island) featured castles that were said to be based on Corfe Castle.

-In 1957 the Children's Film Foundation (CFF) movie "Five on a Treasure Island" was filmed in and around Corfe Castle, Corfe Castle Village and the Jurassic Coast (Durdle Door and Stairhole at Lulworth Cove).
+In 1957 the Children's Film Foundation (CFF) film "Five on a Treasure Island" was filmed in and around Corfe Castle, Corfe Castle Village and the Jurassic Coast (Durdle Door and Stairhole at Lulworth Cove).

-The castle is a central setting in Ron Dawson's children's story, 'Scary Bones meets the Wacky Witches of Wareham'.
-One of the 'Amazing adventures of Scary Bones the Skeleton' series, the story tells how a wicked wizard has become part of the castle itself.

 Corfe was featured in the 1971 film Bedknobs and Broomsticks released by The Walt Disney Company, doubling as the fictional village of Pepperinge Eye.

-The Castle itself features prominently in Mike Leigh's 1976 TV play "Nuts in May".
+The Castle itself and the Greyhound Inn feature prominently in Mike Leigh's 1976 TV play Nuts in May.
 The two main characters, Keith and Candice-Marie, pay a visit to the castle during their camping holiday.

 The back of Corfe Castle plus Oliver's Bistro in Corfe Castle Village are featured in the German TV thriller At the End of the Silence based on the novel by Charlotte Link.

-The juxtaposition of castle and steam train at Corfe Castle is familiar to many television viewers throughout Southern England, as it features in the opening sequences of the BBC's South Today regional news programme along with the official train.

 An episode of Mary Queen of Shops centred on Mary Portas revamping the village's convenience store.

-Featured in 'The Lady of Hay' by Barbara Erskine.
+Featured in the time-slip novel, The Lady of Hay by Barbara Erskine.